 Our students achieve good results and speak highly of their experiences:

 "Studying History of Art at Murray Edwards has given me the unique opportunity to work closely with the art collection's curator," says Semine Long-Callesen who is about to start her third and final year studying History of Art at Murray Edwards.

 Our Director of Studies and Fellow in History of Art, Dr Lydia Hamlett, is active in research.
 Her interests include: British visual culture, mural painting, women as artists and patrons and Venetian Renaissance art and architecture.

-We look for students who are enthusiastic about their subject, motivated to learn and have achieved highly in their examinations to date.
 At interview we look for evidence of some of the following qualities: being passionate about art and visual culture, being interested in close examination and analysis of art objects, and being curious to question why things look the way they do.
 In preparing your application, or for interview, it is a good idea to think about where your particular interests lie and what you have done to feed them, for example by reading up on and around the subject, pursuing skills that will aid your study of art history and practising your observation expertise, in the built environment as well as in museum and galleries.

 If you receive an offer from Murray Edwards College then it will usually be the standard University offer of A*AA at A Levels, with the A* to be in an essay-based subject (and not, for example, in Art and Design), or 40-42 points in the International Baccalaureate (IB) with 776 at Higher Level (HL) or equivalents in other qualification.
 We may ask for the top grade in a specific subject if we believe that subject to be especially relevant to studying History of Art.
 We can advise you in case of uncertainty as to what constitutes an essay-based subject.